A Personal Water Filter Story

 - LifeStraw contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.

-- LifeStraw filters to 0.2 microns through the use of hollow-fiber membranes, which are small tubes with even smaller pores.
+- LifeStraw filters to 0.2 microns through the use of hollow-fibre membranes, which are small tubes with even smaller pores.
 These pores allow water to pass but prevent contaminants larger than 0.2 microns from flowing through.

-- LifeStraw is the water filter chosen by leading NGOs for humanitarian relief worldwide since launch in 2005.
+- LifeStraw is the water filter chosen by leading NGOs for humanitarian relief worldwide since its launch in 2005.